paradite/cheating-behaviour/README.md

 - Changing the geolocation to a different country (via VPN, proxy, etc.) to get a cheaper price for a product.
 - Using an education email to get a discount on a product, despite already graduated and no longer a student.
+- Circumventing security checks at condominiums by claiming be a resident when the real purpose is to visit someone.